aosabook/500lines/spreadsheet/chapter.md

 When there is no error, the `vals[col+row]` on the right side of `||` is interpolated instead.
 If it’s a non-empty string, the initial character (`[0]`) will evaluate to true, applying the `text` class to the element that left-aligns the text.

-Because empty strings and numeric values has no initial character, `ng-class` will not assign them any classes, so CSS can style them with right alignment as the default case.
+Because empty strings and numeric values have no initial character, `ng-class` will not assign them any classes, so CSS can style them with right alignment as the default case.

 Finally, we close the `ng-repeat` loop in the column level with `</td>`, close the row-level loop with `</tr>`, and end the HTML document with: